sr-26/email-inspector/README.md

 Email Inspector is designed to verify email addresses against a curated list of free email providers.
 This validation ensures that your business communication remains uninterrupted and can operate smoothly.

-## Using IANA List of Registered TLDs

-Email Inspector relies on the IANA (Internet Assigned Numbers Authority) list of registered Top-Level Domains (TLDs) to validate email addresses.
-This list is regularly updated and maintained to include all officially recognized TLDs on the internet.

-By leveraging the IANA list, Email Inspector ensures that email addresses are validated against the most up-to-date and comprehensive collection of TLDs.
-This helps you maintain accurate email validation and ensures that your application remains in compliance with internet standards.

-To learn more about the IANA list of registered TLDs, visit [IANA's official website](https://www.iana.org/domains/root/db).

 ## Options

 You can customize the behavior of Email Inspector using the following options: